Joseph Baldwin Academy

 You may apply to attend both Session I and Session II.
 At the time you initially apply to the program, you should indicate this on your application.

-Students who attend both sessions must go home at the end of Session I. Students are usually able to remain in the same room for both sessions, but occasionally housing placement requires the JBA staff to move the student to a different room.
+Students who attend both sessions must go home at the end of Session I. Students may be able to remain in the same room for both sessions, but occasionally housing placement requires the JBA staff to move a student to a different room.

 After the end of each session, students will receive a description of the course they completed and an individualized evaluation from their faculty member.